 “The most important yet unknown leader referenced in this PhD program at a Southern Baptist seminary is a man named Jack Miller” – Mike Graham

 In 2012, pastor Mike Graham began studies at Southeastern Baptist Theological Seminary to earn his Ph.D. in Applied Theology.
-While attending PhD seminars, Mike was surprised that, in a Southern Baptist doctoral context, the faculty at Southeastern had assigned a significant number of books written by authors who had been influenced directly or indirectly by the late Dr. Jack Miller, a name he recognized.
-Mike, a Reformed Presbyterian pastor, had gone through The Sonship Course, Jack’s leadership training program, while attaining his masters degree.
+While attending PhD seminars, Mike was surprised that, in a Southern Baptist doctoral context, the faculty at Southeastern had assigned a significant number of books written by authors who had been influenced directly or indirectly by the late Dr. Jack Miller.
+In 1995, Mike and his wife Vicki had gone through The Sonship Course, a leadership training program developed by Jack Miller and World Harvest Mission (now Serge).
 Many of his peers and professors, however, hardly recognized the name.
-When Mike shared with them Jack’s sphere of influence, the president of Southeastern, Dr. Danny Akin, encouraged Mike to change his original thesis and instead dedicate his Ph.D. research to writing a biography on Jack Miller.
+When Mike shared with them the extent of Jack’s sphere of influence, the president of Southeastern, Dr. Danny Akin, encouraged Mike to change his original thesis and instead dedicate his Ph.D. research to writing a biography on Jack Miller.

-After interviewing dozens of people and compiling an entire library of Jack’s sermons, lecture tapes, unpublished writings, and more, Mike’s research began to demonstrate that Jack’s influence was far greater than anyone realized.
-Thus, The Jack Miller Project was founded to further explore Jack’s impact.
+After interviewing dozens of people and compiling an entire library of Jack’s sermons, lecture tapes, unpublished writings, and more, Mike’s research demonstrated that Jack’s influence was far greater than had been realized.
+Thus, The Jack Miller Project was founded to further explore Jack’s continuing impact on a generation of Christian leaders in the US and around the world.
 Mike plans to continue publishing information about Jack’s ministry.
 To stay up to date with Mike’s research, check out our blog posts, sign up for our emails, and follow The Jack Miller Project Facebook page.